ParAlg/gbbs/index.md

 This website supplements our paper,
-["Theoretically Efficient Parallel Graph Algorithms Can Be Fast and Scalable"](https://arxiv.org/abs/1805.05208), published in SPAA'18, with benchmark specifications.
+["Theoretically Efficient Parallel Graph Algorithms Can Be Fast and Scalable"](https://arxiv.org/abs/1805.05208), published in SPAA'18, with benchmark specifications and examples of how to run our codes and reproduce our results.

-To understand the performance and resource-requirements of graph processing systems capable of processing very large graphs we maintain a list of our times as well as times achieved by state-of-the-art systems on a [Scoreboard](/scoreboard).
-Please contact
-<ldhulipa@cs.cmu.edu> to add your new experimental results to the
-scoreboard.
-Our benchmark includes:
+We also maintain a [Scoreboard](/scoreboard/) which gathers running-times of state-of-the-art graph processing systems capable of processing three of the largest publicly available graphs.
+If you would like your experimental results to be included please [contact us](mailto:ldhulipa@cs.cmu.edu,guyb@cs.cmu.edu,jshun@mit.edu).

 ### Distance Problems
 * Breadth-First Search